HealthInnovationEast/PSC_QART_legacy_process/README.md

 ## Config scripts

-- *config_sharepoint_location.R* - This creates the chosenlib variable and base_url which will be used in all of the other scripts.
+- *config_sharepoint_location.R* - This creates the chosenlib variable and base_url
+which will be used in all of the other scripts.
-*site_url*, *base_url* and *chosenlib* variables will probably need to be altered depending on required location.
+*site_url*, *base_url* and *chosenlib* variables will
+probably need to be altered depending on required location.
 Once the location has been selected, these variables should not be changed.
+This file also reads in lookup tables.

-- *config_quarter_info.R* - This creates the quarter information and reads the lookup tables in.
+- *config_quarter_info.R* - This creates the quarter information.
-*current_quarter_year* and *current_quarter_number* will need to be changed each time this is run.
+*current_quarter_year* will need to be changed each time this is run.

 ## Main scripts